 - Even though Quartzite is a hard stone, it is less dense than Quartz and prone to stain easily when used in high work areas like kitchens.

-- Quartzite needs to be sealed atleast twice a year to prevent staining and to be protected.
+- Quartzite needs to be sealed at least twice a year to prevent staining and to be protected.
 At the same time, Quartz needs zero maintenance and is life-proof.

 - Quartz countertops are worry-free when considering cleaning, but Quartzite needs immediate cleaning when there are any spills.